File systems

 Disk quotas are enabled on OzSTAR.

-has a per-user limit of 10GB blocks and 100,000 files.
+/home has a per-user limit of 20GB blocks and 200,000 files.
 This cannot be increased.
 These numbers are set so that backups are feasible.

 Note